-The first thing that is important in a first date location is safety.
-It should be somewhere public and safe.
+It’s important to pick a first date location where you and your date will feel safe since you presumably don’t know each other very well.
 It should also offer an easy way to exit if one of you decides it isn’t working early on.
 Thus, a two-hour wilderness hike far away from civilization is not a good first date idea.

 A first date should also be informal and not cost an arm and a leg.
 On the other hand, there should be other interesting stuff in the area to allow you to extend the date should things go well.

 Finally, the logistics (parking, traffic, etc.) should be easy so they don’t put a damper on your time together.

 Here are my top ten first casual date ideas in Los Angeles!

 1. Coffee at Urth (or another non-chain coffee house)

 Grabbing coffee is probably one of the most common first date activities, and for good reason.
 Coffee shops are safe public places where you can spend lots of time having good conversation.

 Rather than going to one of the big chains, I like going to a coffee shop like Urth Caffe.
 Although you do have to line up to order, once you’ve ordered a waiter brings the coffee your table.
 This is nice on a date.
 Plus, I like the ambiance and their baked goods are incredible!
 Urth has locations on Melrose, in Beverly Hills, Santa Monica, Downtown LA, Pasadena, Laguna Beach, and Orange.
 All have great ambiance, but the one in Orange is probably my favorite.